Rissi Palmer + Joe Troop & Friends

 Joe Troop & Friends

-In March of 2020, in the midst of a global pandemic, globetrotting folk singer Joe Troop suddenly found himself back in rural North Carolina, an ocean away from his adopted home of Buenos Aires and from Che Apalache, the Grammy-nominated band he founded with his students.
+In March of 2020, in the midst of a global pandemic, Joe suddenly found himself back in rural North Carolina, an ocean away from his adopted home of Buenos Aires and from Che Apalache, the Grammy-nominated band he founded with his students.
 So he did what he knows best: hunkered down with his banjo and sang his heart out.
 A year later, he recorded his debut solo album, Borrowed Time.

 His new record, coproduced by Jason Richmond (The Avett Brothers, Branford Marsalis), features musical luminaries including Béla Fleck, Abigail Washburn, Tim O’Brien, and Charlie Hunter, but the visceral songwriting speaks for itself and reflects Troop’s lived experience.